philiplinden/bevy_repl/README.md

 ## Features

-This plugin uses `clap` for command parsing and `rustyline` for terminal input, history, and familiar terminal key bindings.
+This plugin uses `clap` for command parsing and `crossterm` for terminal input, history, and familiar terminal key bindings.
 Write custom commands with `clap` and register them with the REPL to interact with ECS systems, components, and resources from the terminal.
 Search your command history, tab complete commands, and navigate your command history with the usual terminal key bindings.

-The REPL runs with the game loop but operates in your terminal, so you can use it on any platform that `rustyline` supports.
-It runs on a separate thread so as to not block the game loop.
+The REPL runs with the game loop but operates in your terminal, so you can use it on any platform that `crossterm` supports.
+It runs in the main thread using event-driven input processing to avoid blocking the game loop.

-The following terminal actions are supported by `bevy_repl` through `rustyline`:
+The following terminal actions are supported by `bevy_repl` through `crossterm`:

 | Action | Description |
 | --- | --- |